Trichomoniasis in Teens

 Treatment of trich includes:

 Preventing future infections.
-Learning about abstinence or safe, protected sex is also important.
+Learning about not having sex (abstinence) or having safe, protected sex is also important.

 Can trich be prevented?